NickSpag/PooledAwait/readme.md

 }
 ```

-And how about if maybe just maybe in the future it could be ([if this happens](https://github.com/dotnet/csharplang/issues/1407)) just:
+And how about if maybe, just maybe, in the future it could be ([if this happens](https://github.com/dotnet/csharplang/issues/1407)) just:

 ``` c#
 [SomeKindOfAttribute] // <=== this is the only change